 Thankfully, this wasn’t our experience and we had no need to worry – Dubrovnik lived up to its advance billing and we were lucky enough to be there without many cruise ships.
 To top it off, not only was the city beautiful, the scenery amazing, but there were plenty of things to do in Dubrovnik with kids!

-Here’s what we did with our two small kids (aged 2 & 4) during our two days in Dubrovnik:
+Here’s what we did during our two days in Dubrovnik with kids:

 Things to do in Dubrovnik with Kids